flaviarodrigues2/llms-misinformation-analysis-pt/README.md

   - [LIWC](https://github.com/LaCAfe/LIWC2015pt) for psychological and stylistic categories
     - This project uses the LIWC2015 Portuguese dictionary.
     - The dictionary file itself is **not included** in this repository.
 Users must download it from the official source and update the path in the code.
   - [SAGE](https://github.com/jacobeisenstein/SAGE/tree/master/py-sage) for sparse additive generative modeling
+    - It is not available via pip, so dependencies must be installed manually.
     - For theoretical background, see [Eisenstein, Ahmed & Xing (2011)](https://www.cs.cmu.edu/~epxing/papers/2011/Eisenstein_Ahmed_Xing_ICML11.pdf).

 - **Detection Evaluation**:
   - This work evaluates the best-performing misinformation detection model proposed by